Locus iste: Text

 A translation closer to the Latin is:

 Plainchant

 The plainchant of the gradual appears in the Liber Usualis at p.
 1064 of the 1924 edition (modern notation) and p.
-1251 of the 1961 edition (chant notation).
+1251 of the 1961 edition (chant notation) and also in the Graduale Novum on the p.
+379.

 Bruckner's setting

 Bruckner completed the motet for unaccompanied SATB choir in 1869 for the dedication of a votive chapel at the New Cathedral in Linz.
 The motet is often performed on anniversaries of church dedication.
 The piece, which takes about three minutes to perform, is in the key of C major and in common time.